sj-choi/Reproducible_Research_PA1/README.md

 # Reproducible_Research_PA1

 # Contents
+* One README.md file
 * One Rmd file
 * One md file
 * One html file
-* Three plots under 'figure' folder
+* One figure folder containing three plots.
+* One data in CSV format